xiaoxiae/Education-Scripts/README.md

 ##### `open lsf <course>`
 Open the LSF site of the course in the file browser specified in the configuration.

+_Added because I'm currently getting a Master's degree in Computer Science from the University of Heidelberg and this is the central system they're using._

 ##### `open notes <course>`
 Open the `notes.<note app extensions>` file in the given course's directory in the note app specified in the configuration.
 If multiple files are found, an option is presented to open one.

 ##### `open online <course>`
 Open the course's online link in the file browser specified in the configuration.
 Meant to be a Zoom (or Zoom-like service) link, which will likely differ from the course's website.

 #### `initialize <schedule CSV>`
 Initializes a new school year in the current directory from a CSV in the format from my university's information system (SIS).
 For fellow students of MFF UK: `SIS -> Rozvrh NG -> Zobrazit všechny předměty -> CSV`.

 #### `homework`
 Handles homework-related actions.

 ##### `list <course name/abbreviation/'all'>`
-Lists all unfinished homework. `course` is in the same form as the `open` command above.
+Lists all unfinished homework.
+`course` is in the same form as the `open` command above.
 If `all` is specified, all homework (regardless of completeness) is listed.

 ```
 ╭───────────────────────────────────────────────◀ Homework ▶───────────────────────────────────────────────╮
 │ iqf │ Matematická analýza 1             │ Equations     │ 27.
 8. 2020 │ 12:00 │ overdue (1 day, 5 hours) │